WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

      ⭕️   Game rules
      -    This game uses all cards in a deck of plaing cards except for the Joker cards.
-     -    Each player gets 7 randomly selected cards from the deck in the beginning of the game.
+     -    Each player gets 7 randomly selected cards from the Deck in the beginning of the game.
 After dealing 7 cards to each player, another card (Opening Card) will be uncovered from the rest of the pile, and the player will start discarding his/her cards first.
-     -    Each time, a player can only discard one card that has either the same rank or the same suit with the Top Card.
+     -    Each time, the player can only discard one card that has either the same rank or the same suit with the Top Card, by entering the integer Card ID provided in the interface.
 When the player has a card "8", he/she can also play that without following the requirement of the same rank/suit.
-In that case, he/she can choose a suit (similar to choosing which colour after playing a wildcard in Uno) that will be assigned to the next player, this means the next player can only play the newly assigned suit's card or the previous number (the number before the 8 was played).
+In that case, he/she can choose a new suit (similar to choosing which colour after playing a wildcard in Uno) that will be assigned to the current top card, this means the next player can only play the newly assigned suit's card or the previous number (the number before the 8 was played).
-     -    In case no card is available to be played by the player (meets the requirement of the same rank/suit) in a single turn, the player has to draw a card from the rest of the pile.
+     -    In case no card is available to be played by the player (meets the requirement of the same rank/suit) in a single turn, the player has to draw a card by entering -1 from the rest of the pile.
-     -    The Goal is to get rid of all your cards before AI, and that is called winning a single round.
-For each round, in case the player has won that round, he/she will get certain points according to the total remaining from the Draw Pile.
+     -    Get rid of all your cards before AI to win.
+For each round, in case the player wins, he/she will get certain points according to the total remaining from the Deck.
 The less number of cards drawed, the more points the player is getting.
-In contrast, if any AI finished the cards before the player, player will not get any points.
+In contrast, if any AI finished the cards before the player, player will not get any point.
-     -    If both AI and player cannot finish their cards before the draw piles becomes empty, the player with the least number of cards will win.
-If all players have the same number of cards, it is a draw.
+     -    If both AI and player cannot finish their cards before the Deck becomes empty, the player with the least number of cards will win.
+If players have the same number of cards, it is a draw.
-     -    Players can choose to play different rounds, e.x.
-2, 3 or 5 rounds in a complete game set, points from each game round will be accumulated to have the final point.
-Players can also choose to play against either 1 or 2 AI, and the calculation of points will be varied.
+     -    Players can choose to play against either 1 AI or 2 AIs, and the calculation of points will be varied.
+In detail, for 1 AI the maximum score available is 50 for the round, but for 2 AIs, the maximum score will be 100 for the round.
+When the round is finished a scoreboard will be displayed at the end.

      ⭕️   Features
-     -    This game has chooses random cards each time when a cards needs to be drawed or the player/AI piles are being generating       (Code requirement 1)
+     -    This game distributes 7 random cards to each of the player in the beginning of the round, also chooses random cards each time from the Deck when a card is needed to be drawn or the player / AI.
+This meets the code requirement 1: Generation of random game sets or events.
-     -    This game uses struct to store the player data in input/output files.
-Vectors are used to store player and AI card piles       (Code requirement 2)
+     -    This game uses structs to store the player data in [Game saved] and [Game result] files.
+After that, when reloading games, the corresponding data will be stored in the struct in the main menu program.
+This meets the code requirement 2: Data structures for storing game status.
-     -    This game uses Vectors to store the Player's and AIs' cards                                                                    (Code requirement 3)
+     -    This game uses Vectors to store the Player's and AIs' piles, and processes the card adding or playing process when it comes to the player/AI's turn.
+This meets the code requirement 3: Dynamic memory management.
-     -    This game supports loading/saving and outputting the a file called "playerstats.txt" after 5 rounds                            (Code requirement 4)
-     -    This game has a main menu file, a crazy eights file and 24 calculation game file.
-(3 different game files in total)            (Code requirement 5)
+     -    This game supports loading / saving game progress, also outputting the game result after all 5 rounds, together with the [Game saved] and [Game result] files.
+Additionally, this game supports storing multiple users' game progress and result.
+This meets the code requirement 4: File input/output.
+     -    This game is one of the subgames in the 2-in-1 main menu.
+Under the main menu's program, there are both program files (.cpp) for the subgames.
+When compiling, it will use all the cpp files to generate the MainMenu program.
+This meets the code requirement 5: Program codes in multiple files.

      -    This game is simple and fun.
+You can choose to play with either 1 AIs or 2 AIs.
 A well-looked user interface is available for players to interact with AIs and play cards like normal online games.
-     -    Additional features beyond the original game rules, e.x. bonus points are implemented to make this game more creative.